danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 an issue.

-Now don't get me wrong, I love to read an article by Paul McKenney on RCU or watch a talk like anyone else to get my brain fried properly, but aside from extreme exceptions this kind of maintenance cost has simply no justification in a driver subsystem.
-At least unless it's packaged in a driver hacker proof library or core kernel service of some sorts and all the memory barriers are well hidden away were ordinary fools like me can't touch them.
+Now don't get me wrong, I love to read an article by Paul McKenney on RCU or watch a talk like anyone else to get my brain fried properly.
+But aside from extreme exceptions this kind of maintenance cost has simply no justification in a driver subsystem.
+At least unless it's packaged in a driver hacker proof library or core kernel service of some sorts with all the memory barriers well hidden away where ordinary fools like me can't touch them.

 ## Closing Thoughts